f5devcentral/f5-automation-labs/docs/class1/module1/lab2.rst

 Task 4 - Get a pool ‘example’ Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to assist with REST API interactions you can request a template
+In order to assist with REST API interactions, you can request a template
 of the various attributes of a Resource type in a Collection.
 This
 template can then be used as the body of a ``POST``, ``PUT`` or ``PATCH``
 request as needed.